 These tools can make life with arthritis a little easier.

-If you have arthritis, self-help devices can make tasks easier on your joints and more efficient for you.
-These products, which range from simple to elaborate, help keep joints in the best position for functioning, provide leverage when needed, and extend your range of motion.
-Simple arthritis self-help devices, such as jar openers, reachers and easy-grip utensils can be purchased at many hardware or medical supply stores.
+If you have arthritis, self-help devices, also known as assistive devices, can make tasks easier on your joints and more efficient for you.
+These products, which range from simple to elaborate, help keep joints in the best position for functioning, provide leverage when needed and extend your range of motion.
+Simple arthritis self-help devices, such as jar openers, reachers and easy-grip utensils can be purchased online (Amazon is a great source) or at many hardware or medical supply stores.

-• In the kitchen.
-In the kitchen, appliances such as electric can openers, food processors and mandolins (for slicing) make work easier.
-Reachers (long-handled tools with a gripping mechanism) can be used to retrieve items stored high or low.
+In the kitchen.
+Appliances such as electric can openers, food processors and mandolins for slicing make work easier.
+Reachers - long-handled tools with a gripping mechanism - can be used to retrieve items stored high or low.
 Built-up handles and grips make utensils easier to grasp and put less stress on finger joints.
 Install a fixed jar opener, or keep a rubber jar opener in the kitchen.

-• At play.
-Leisure activities can still be enjoyable through the use of assistive arthritis devices, such as kneelers and light-weight hoses for gardening, “no-hands” frames for quilting or embroidery, and card holders and shufflers for card games.
+In your free time.
+Leisure activities can still be enjoyable using assistive arthritis devices, such as kneelers and light-weight hoses for gardening, “no-hands” frames for quilting or embroidery, and card holders and shufflers for card games.

 Stay in the Know.
 Live in the Yes.